 The next night, after a day of investigating reports of Dark wizardry that all proved false, I got ready for my side job.
-I stared into the mirror and enjoyed watching my face metamorphosing to oval, and fuller lipped.
+I stared into the mirror and morphed my face shape to oval, with fuller lips.
 Powdering my slim, straight nose, I decided to change it as well.
-Smiling, because noses were fiddly, and therefore more of a challenge, the proboscis was shifted to a tip-tilted one.
+Noses were fiddly, and therefore more of a challenge.
+I felt a sense of pride at achieving a cute, tip-tilted one.
 Shoulder length, fiery hair completed the transformation.
-Wriggling into a form fitting little black dress, the new reflection blew me a kiss.
+Wriggling into a form-fitting little black dress, the new reflection blew me a kiss.
 It was almost disturbing how easily and well I morphed into a slag.
 Maybe I did need to start dating again.

 The Black Wolf tavern was within walking distance, but I Apparated.
-Inside, the pub was dim, and filled with a mixed clientele.
-Sizing up the patrons, I decided that only one fit the description.
+Inside, the pub was dim and filled with a mixed clientele.
+I sized up the patrons.
+Only one fit the description.
 The man was sitting in a booth, reading a book.
 An almost empty pint of beer on the table in front of him indicated that he'd been there awhile.

 I sashayed over, closely scrutinising the target.
 He wore shabby robes covering a brown jumper that looked knit by someone with more enthusiasm than skill.
 The ensemble looked good on him, but most things would.
 There was an air of grace and refinement about him that had nothing to do with money and everything to do with class.
 Brown hair was streaked with grey.
 The wizard's face was handsome, intellectual.
 Lines at the corners of his eyes made the man appear older, world-weary.
 His gaze lifted.
 Light brown eyes met mine.
 There was a faint sadness in his smile.
 My stomach clenched with unwanted attraction.